How To Prevent Stretch Marks

 Common Sites and Risk Factors

-Skin elasticity is not uniform for everyone, which is why some people get stretch marks more easily than others.
+Skin elasticity is not uniform for everyone, which is why some people get stretch marks after weight loss more easily than others.
 Factors like genetics, age, hormone levels, and prior skin stretching experiences all influence how your skin reacts to weight fluctuations.

 Stretch marks tend to appear in areas where fat is stored more abundantly and where the skin is under frequent tension.
 During weight loss, common areas include: